 Continuously high temperatures.
 Fine, red dust.
 Dunes and corrugations stretching kilometres into the distance.
 These were the conditions our Australian Grenadier team set out to tackle.
 To see how suspension, air intake and cooling systems coped.
 Until, that is, record-breaking rainfall created an unexpected opportunity for our rugged 4X4 to show all its wading, towing and mud-crawling capability, too.

 episode 1 – preparation

 nothing left to chance

 The team needed special permission to use iconic off-road trail, Googs Track.
 It was actually closed to the public because of temperatures reaching 50�� and the risks of getting stranded.
 So even for a vehicle as tough as the Grenadier, preparation was key.
 Fitting temperature probes.
 Changing fluids.
-Fitting crucial accessories, such as the Roo bar.
-And packing enough supplies.
+Fitting crucial accessories and packing enough supplies.
 Because where the Grenadier was headed, there was no extra fuel, food, or water to be had.

 episode 2 – Googs Track